d108/MVVM-in-Swift/README.md

 1. Clone the repository.

 	    $ git clone git@github.com:dz1111/MVVM-in-Swift.git

 2. Install CocoaPods.

 		$ cd MVVM-in-Swift
 		$ pod install

 3. Change the property names in SDWebImage that have build errors to

 		self.executing
 		self.finished

 	instead of

 		_executing
 		_finished

-3. Create the necessary functions or macros for, or hardcode, your Flickr API key and secret.
+4. Create the necessary functions or macros for, or hardcode, your Flickr API key and secret.

+5. Open the shared workspace in Xcode.